smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 In any case, if Samp-To-Santa-Data-Or-Error-Packet is sent in response to a Samp-From-Santa-Data-Packet flag (regardless of packet being first or not from SAGDP point of view), Device MUST provide TOSANTA-EXTRA-HEADER-LAST-INCOMING-HOP extra header, filling it from LAST-HOP field of the Samp-From-Santa-Data-Packet.

-On receiving Samp-To-Santa-Data-Or-Error-Packet, Retransmitting Device sends a Samp-Forward-To-Santa-Data-Or-Error-Packet towards Root, in 'Guaranteed Uni-Cast' mode. **TODO: heuristic NODEID-based (or random?) time separation?.**
+On receiving Samp-To-Santa-Data-Or-Error-Packet, Retransmitting Device sends a Samp-Forward-To-Santa-Data-Or-Error-Packet towards Root, in 'Guaranteed Uni-Cast' mode.
+To avoid congestion at this point, each Retransmitting Device delays according to (FORWARD-TO-SANTA-DELAY,FORWARD-TO-SANTA-DELAY-UNIT) tuple (using the same formula as described above for (DELAY,DELAY-UNIT)), where FORWARD-TO-SANTA-DELAY and FORWARD-TO-SANTA-DELAY-UNIT are the values which are locally stored on Retransmitting Device.

 Samp-Forward-To-Santa-Data-Or-Error-Packet: **\| SAMP-FORWARD-TO-SANTA-DATA-OR-ERROR-PACKET-AND-TTL \| PAYLOAD \|**